haveno-dex/haveno-docs/docs/users/getting_started.md

 !!! info "Tips"
     - Make sure your details are accurate.
 Incorrect information can delay or prevent a trade.
-    - You can add more than one payment account any time.
+    - You can add more than one payment account at any time.

 ## Fund your wallet (optional)

-To create or take offers, you may either fund your Haveno wallet in advance or fund an offer directly from an external wallet when needed.
+To create or take offers, you may either:

+- Fund your Haveno wallet in advance, or
+- Fund offers directly from an external wallet as needed.

 To fund your Haveno wallet: